 Wildeans will already be suspicious of this article’s titular double entendres, however, lest there be any misunderstanding about the direction of our story, we shall spare you any possible disappointment, or as the flirtatious Gwendolen might say: Lincoln is not Abe, nor is it a name that produces any vibrations.

 Instead, Lincoln and the Adult Novelty Store, in keeping with the theme of this blog, is a historical detective story about Oscar Wilde.

 In verifying Wilde’s tour of America I have reached Nebraska.

 The first task when examining Wilde’s tour stops is to establish the location for his lectures.
 In this case, it is the lecture which took place on April 24, 1882 in the city of—I sense you anticipate me—Lincoln, the state capital of Nebraska.

 The report of an opera house, however, would appear to indicate that, as usual, Wilde did lecture in a theater setting.
-But if it were an opera house, which one?
-It could not have been the main Opera House in Lincoln (formerly Hallo’s and later Funke Opera House), because it was engaged on the night of Wilde’s lecture by a troupe of minstrels.
+But if it were an opera house, which one would it be?
+It could not have been the main Opera House in Lincoln (formerly Hallo’s and later Funke Opera House), because that vebiue was engaged on the night of Wilde’s lecture by a troupe of minstrels.

 It was never this hot

-In stepped Ed Zimmer, Historic Preservation Planner at the Lincoln/Lancaster County Planning Dept., to examine the revealed structure.
-Ed knew that the building had some connection with City Hall, but he assumed that its role had been to serve as offices where government records had been kept.
+It was at this point that in stepped Ed Zimmer, Historic Preservation Planner at the Lincoln/Lancaster County Planning Dept., to examine the structure revealed by the fire.
+Ed knew that the building once had some connection with City Hall, but he assumed that its role had been to serve as offices where government records had been kept.

 For instance, in this rare photograph of the 900 block of O Street around the time of Wilde’s visit, note the light-colored building with a flagpole at mid-block, which stands at the site of the 2010 fire.